 - understanding changes to legal or regulatory requirements that impact the profession, such as data protection laws

-New CPD Rules and guidance will come into force on 1 January 2021, for the 2021 practising year and beyond.
-The new rules will increase flexibility and choice for practitioners, by removing the activity categories and points caps, ensuring that you are able to choose and undertake the right training for your development needs.
+New CPD Rules and guidance came into force on 1 January 2021, for the 2021 practising year and beyond.
+The new rules will increase flexibility and choice for practitioners, by removing the old activity categories and points caps, ensuring that you are able to choose and undertake the right training for your development needs.
 You will also need to reflect on the objectives and outcomes of your CPD.
-We will be in touch with all Costs Lawyers at the start of 2021 with more detailed information.

 The new CPD Rules and supporting materials can be found below.